HaoLi111/haoli111.github.io/README.md

 I am lucky to be one of the very first engineers at the startup--[Paradigm.Study](https://www.paradigm.study/). (<- try it!
 AI for Edu, for students and teachers)

 In search for AIs that learns from structures from sciences and informs new structures for sciences.
 Following [FuhaiLiAILab](https://github.com/FuhaiLiAiLab) I've been exploring AI+bio.
-One of our work is the OmniCellAgent which helps bring specialized data/tools and literature search together to help cure disease [link, sometimes not online](https://agent.omni-cells.com/) we also build more interpretable and futuristic things--for example...
+One of our work is the OmniCellAgent which helps bring specialized data/tools and literature search together to help cure disease [link, experimental](https://agent.omni-cells.com/) we also build more interpretable and futuristic things--for example...

 Exploring Causal ML and Physics Informed ML, and thinking that they point to a better future.